-We often hear about the benefits of strength training, but deciding what type of resistance equipment to use can be confusing, even for fitness enthusiasts.
-Many people wonder if it’s better to use resistance bands or dumbbells, and how each should be used for maximum effectiveness.
-Resistance bands and dumbbells can both help you build strength and improve your fitness, and can be great additions to a home gym setup.
-However, there are pros and cons to each, and depending on your fitness goals and needs, one may be better for you than the other.
+Most know the health benefits of strength training, but deciding what type of resistance equipment to use can seem confusing, even seasoned fitness enthusiasts.
+A common question that fitness professionals get on a consistent basis is whether or not to use resistance bands or dumbbells and how each should be used for maximum effectiveness.
+Resistance bands and dumbbells can both help you build strength and improve your fitness and can be great additions to a home gym setup.
+However, there are pros and cons to both, and depending on your fitness goals or needs, one may be better for you than the other.

-To help us learn about the benefits and best uses of resistance bands and dumbbells, we turned to the top fitness guru herself, Jillian Michaels, the world-renowned personal trainer, health and fitness expert, and the creator of The Fitness App by Jillian Michaels.
-She filled us in on everything we need to help settle the popular strength training debate: Which is better, resistance bands or dumbbells?
+To help us learn about the benefits and best uses of resistance bands and dumbbells, we turned to the top fitness guru, Jillian Michaels, the world-renowned personal trainer, health and fitness expert, and the creator of The Fitness App by Jillian Michaels.
+She filled us in on everything we need to help settle the popular strength training debate: Resistance bands vs. dumbbells, which is better?
 Keep reading to see what she said.

 Michaels is personally a fan of resistance bands and loves incorporating them into her workouts.
 “I love resistance bands because they are cheap, versatile, and transportable,” Michaels says.
 “They also allow you to train from a variety of angles that dumbbells might not necessarily allow for.
 For example, you can push and pull them, which makes them great for rehab work on rotator cuff injuries, shin splints, etc.”